 Scratch - click Felix to follow the link

 E-safety is an important part of our Computing/ICT and PSHE curriculum.
-This aspect is built in to our computing sessions and is also taught discreetly.
+This aspect is built in to our computing sessions and is also taught discreetly in a block during the Autumn Term.
 We are learning how to stay safe online!

 Hector's World Videos - click the image to follow the link